Shiny New Product For Your Thoughts?

 And what happens?
 Well, undertows are hard to fight.
 A banal and toothless review follows that limply prods about the subject, drops some flogged out old phrases and generalities and concludes that the product is perfectly fine for its intended purpose.

-For its class, the bike was surprisingly capable on the climbs, but it’s when the trail pointed down that it really came alive…
+For its class, the bike was surprisingly capable on the climbs, but it’s when the trail pointed down then it really came alive…

-The bike is long and slack and the suspension supple.
+The bike is long, low and slack and the suspension supple.
 It soaks up the big hits without sacrificing playfulness out on the trail…

 Give me a fucking break.